-Andrew joined the Open University as a Senior Lecturer in July 2020.
+Andrew joined The Open University as a Senior Lecturer in July 2020.
 He is an experienced teacher, researcher and academic leader; an all-rounder with an excellent grasp of the complexities and challenges of the current higher education environment and a commitment to make outstanding legal education accessible to all who pursue it.
 After reading law at the University of East Anglia, Andrew practised as a family law solicitor in a busy legal aid practice before becoming a lecturer.
 He has previously taught at the University of Hertfordshire and at ARU in Cambridge.
-At ARU he was Deputy Head (2012-19) and acting Head of Department (2016-17) responsible for the management and delivery of academic and pastoral provision for undergraduate and postgraduate students, and leading on strategic curriculum development in response to the Solicitors Qualifying Examination, during a time when ARU had the most satisfied law students in the UK.
 In 2020, Andrew was elected to serve on the Executive Committee of the Association of Law Teachers, and he is also a Fellow of the Higher Education Academy and a member of the Socio-Legal Studies Association and the Clinical Legal Education Organisation.
 He has been an external examiner at St Mary's University and Leeds Beckett.
 In 2014 he founded, and until 2019 co-convened, the 'Law, Politics and Ideology' stream at the SLSA Annual Conference.
 Andrew’s political ambitions came to an end after he stood as a candidate in the 2010 General Election in the Birkenhead constituency and was soundly beaten into second place.

-While retaining an active interest in family law and policy, Andrew’s research interests now lie mainly in aspects of legal education.
-He has just completed a chapter entitled ‘Capitalising on Clinical Legal Education: Insights from Bourdieu’ for a volume edited by Hugh McFaul and Omar Madhloom due to be published by Routledge in 2021.
+Andrew’s research interests also cover aspects of legal education.
+His chapter entitled ‘Capitalising on Clinical Legal Education: Insights from Bourdieu’ was published in a volume edited by Hugh McFaul and Omar Madhloom published by Routledge in 2021.
 Andrew leads the law school's Solicitors Qualifying Examination (SQE) curriculum development work and he has recently blogged on why the SQE can't guarantee competent solicitors and law schools' responses to the SQE.
 As Deputy Director (Law) of SCiLAB, Andrew plays a central role in the Faculty's vibrant and growing research centre.

-Andrew has over seven years’ experience of supervising PhD students, as both first and second supervisor, including supervising three students to completion.
+Andrew has over eight years’ experience of supervising PhD students, including supervising students to completion, examining, and chairing vivas.
 He is happy to be approached about PhD supervision in any of his areas of interest.

-Prior to working at the Open University, Andrew led a range of undergraduate modules including Family Law, Child Law and Constitutional & Administrative Law.
-He is currently involved in the production of the following modules: • W111 Criminal Law and the Courts • W230 Family Law • W321 Public and Criminal Law and Practice • W322 Private Client Law and Practice
+Prior to working at The Open University, Andrew led a range of undergraduate modules including Family Law, Child Law and Constitutional & Administrative Law.
+He is currently involved in the production of the following modules: • W230 Family Law • W321 SQE: Legal System, Public Law and Criminal Litigation • W322 SQE: Property and Private Client Law.

 Family Law by Frances Burton (2016)